alexanderwood/IntroCryptography_Lectures/README.md

 - py folder: containing example python programs (where applicable)
 - img folder: containing the images in the slides (in case you want to edit the tex file)

-Email me with any questions: awood [at] jjay.cuny.edu Or visit my website: http://awood.ws.gc.cuny.edu/
+Email me with any questions: alexwood2 [at] gmail
+Or visit my website: http://alexanderwood.github.io